billwear/maas-rad/the-cli-cookbook.md

 lsmm --vmhost -c 4
 ```

-<h2>mkmm series: Creating MAAS machines</h2>
+<h2>Recipes for creating MAAS machines</h2>

 The following scripts walk you through creating MAAS machines of various types.
-In these simple recipes, there's **no validation** of input, so use at your own risk -- although it would be trivial to add validation for your favorite machine types.
+In these simple recipes, there's **no validation** of input, so use at your own risk -- although it would be trivial to add validation for your favourite machine types.

-<h3 id="heading--mkkvm">mkmm --kvm: Make a libvirt VM</h3>
+<h3 id="heading--make-machines">Make a libvirt VM</h3>

 This very basic recipe creates a libvirt virtual machine.
-The parameters can be entered interactively (`mkmm --kvm -i`) or in "batch" mode (for scripting commands in a batch shellscript) by using `mkmm --kvm -b`:
+The parameters can be entered interactively (`<scriptname> --kvm -i`) or in "batch" mode (for scripting commands in a batch shellscript) by using `<scriptname> --kvm -b`, where <scriptname> is up to you:

 ```
 #!/bin/bash
 #
-# mkmm -- make MAAS machines
+# MAAS CLI make machines recipe
 #  --kvm = create a libvirt KVM
 #
 # -i = interactive mode